adorsys/keycloak-user-secret-adapter/readme.md

 ```
 scripts/release-scripts/release.sh 0.0.1 0.0.2
 ```
+Where:
-Where 0.0.1 - a version to release
+-- 0.0.1 - a version to release
-0.0.2 - a next version to develop
+-- 0.0.2 - a next version to develop
 5. Follow release scripts commands, including push